 And in round 11 Hearns, who appeared to most observers to be clearly ahead on points, did indeed strike again with his battering ram right, three of them getting home and sending Leonard to the canvas for a second time.
 Up at the count of five, Ray appeared exhausted but he gave as good as he got for the rest of the round as the fighters took turns landing heavy shots.
 Now it seemed certain that Leonard needed a knockout to win, but Hearns, ever the intense competitor, did not coast in the final stanza, and instead looked to end the battle the right way, the way a warrior should, letting his hands go and battling with fury to the end.

 But if fight fans were grateful for Hearns being so game and willing, his bravery almost gave Ray a dramatic final round knockout win, as a badly hurt Tommy hung on for dear life in the last minute.
 A desperate Sugar Ray even nailed Hearns on the break, but he could not put Tommy down and at the final bell it appeared to most, if not all, that “The Hit Man” had indeed seized redemption.

 However, the judges failed Tommy, and boxing, as they scored the bout a split draw, the crowd registering its disapproval as the fighters were interviewed in the ring with a loud chant of “Bullshit!
 Bullshit!” in the background.
 Yet again, pugilism demonstrated its chronic inability to separate winners from losers, at least on an official basis, but years later Leonard, to his credit, stated that, “Hearns should have gotten the decision.
 I admit that.”
-Thus, while “The War” proved to be a less than entirely satisfying conclusion for what could and should have been an all-time great rivalry, it’s difficult to deny that “The Hitman” did indeed get his long awaited revenge in the end. — Robert Portis
+So while “The War” proved a less than entirely satisfying conclusion for the Hearns vs Leonard saga, it’s difficult to deny that “The Hitman” did, in the end, get his long awaited revenge.
+And boxing fans got one hell of a fight. — Robert Portis